JoelHernandez343/Cryptography/P02/README.md

 - GCC 8.1 compiler (or higher), or other compiler with C++17 features and `std::fylesystem` support.
 See this [instructions](#installing-gcc-92-on-ubuntu-and-variants-or-debian-base-linux) if you want to install GCC 9.2.

 ## Usage
-Each folder program has its own `README.md` file with instructions and usage :blush:.
+Each folder program has its own `README.md` file with instructions and usage :fire:.
 - [Permutation README.md](permutation/README.md)
 - [SDES README.md](sdes/README.md)